Microfluidics: A general overview of microfluidics

 Laser photoablation in microfluidics

-Photoablation for microfluidics allow to shape microfluidic channels by eliminating material from a thin layer of thermoplastic substrate with a forceful pulsed laser light.
+Photoablation for microfluidics allows to shape microfluidic channels by eliminating material from a thin layer of thermoplastic substrate with a forceful pulsed laser light.

 In photoablation, tiny volumes of material absorb a pinnacle of laser energy.
 This assimilation initiates tough electronic transitions that induce a shock wave in the substrate which engenders bond breaking in the polymer chain.
 The decomposed molecular fragments then expand in a plasma plume that clear thermal energy away from the workpiece forming a precise photoablated cavity.
 The depth and width of the channels are determined by the laser energy and by the repetition frequency of the pulse applied along the same channel.